-Cooperation with other dialogue forums
+Cooperation with other dialogue forum

-- The enhanced cooperation with the ADD through the CP’s support for ADD-endorsed programmes, which include:the Comprehensive Information & Orientation Programme for Migrant Workers; and, the Pilot Project on Skill Development, Documentation and Recognition.
+- The enhanced cooperation with the Abu Dhabi Dialogue (ADD) through the CP’s support for ADD-endorsed programmes, which include:the Comprehensive Information & Orientation Programme for Migrant Workers; and, the Pilot Project on Skill Development, Documentation and Recognition.

 - The convening of the Third Asia-EU Dialogue in Colombo in 2014 to advance cooperation and discuss common issues of concerns with EU countries.